-Objective: Each year CUWCD will monitor water quality within the District by obtaining water samples from wells and testing the water quality of at least 15 wells.
+1) Objective: Each year CUWCD will monitor water quality within the District by obtaining water samples from all newly constructed wells and testing the water quality of a minimum 90% of newly constructed wells.

-Performance Standard: Each year, CUWCD's Annual Report will provide a status report on the number of wells tested and the testing results.
+Performance Standard: Each year, CUWCD's Annual Report will provide a status report on the number of wells tested, by aquifers, aquifer subdivisions and the testing results.
+District will document the results and make them publicly available on the district web-maps for each well tested.